Back to articles

 This is the highest-value habit you can build as a poker player.

-- Open the Equity Engine.
+2. Open the Lab.
 Enter the hand (or paste the hand history).

 Workflow 2: Weekly Range Review (30 minutes)